axelberardino/piretoutpire/README.md

 # Demo

 A demo is provided to show all available features.
+This demo is a script which will simulate many situations, to show all handled features.
+Basically just run it, watch the presentation and press enter to pass to the next simulation.

 ```sh
 make demo